PlagueHO/LabBuilder/LabBuilder/docs/changelist.md

 # Unreleased
 * Added Jenkins build scripts.
 * Fix ExposeVirtualizationExtensions when on Windows 10 build 14352 and above.
+* DSCLibrary\*_ROOTCA.DSC.ps1: Fix to support 2.0.0.0 of xADCSDeployment resource.
+* DSCLibrary\*_SUBCA.DSC.ps1: Fix to support 2.0.0.0 of xADCSDeployment resource.

 # 0.8.3.0
 * Fix bug where Administrator account is not enabled in Windows client OS.